cpinitiative/usaco-guide/content/2_General/Proposing.md

 id: proposing
 title: Proposing Problems for USACO Monthlies
 author: Benjamin Qi
-description: Anyone can propose problems for monthly contests.
+description: Includes how you should (preferably) format your submissions.
 ---

+Anyone can propose problems for monthly contests.
 Email your proposal to Professor Dean.
 In the [past](http://www.usaco.org/index.php?page=viewproblem2&cpid=817), contestants have even written problems for their own divisions!

  - All problems should have 10 test cases at minimum (I believe that the maximum was 21 for [valleys](http://www.usaco.org/index.php?page=viewproblem2&cpid=950)).
 You do not need to include these in your proposal.
  - All statements must eventually be converted to the following format.
 It's not required, but please save us time by following it as best you can.